jasonzissman/gamification-engine/readme.md

 }
 ```

-This API is very generic.
-The events that you send should include enough information to match the `goal.criteria` and `targetEntityIdField` that you provided when creating your goal.
+This API is very generic and **has no globally required fields**.
+However to be valuable, the events that you send should include enough information to match the `goal.criteria` and `targetEntityIdField` fields that you provided when creating your goal.
+In our case, our example event includes `action`, `platform`, and `userId`, as our "Power User" goal requires.

 ### Checking Goal Progress
 Finally, as needed, we invoke an HTTP GET against the `/entity/<entityId>/progress` API to see how users are tracking towards their goals.